JonathanAnbary/binmodify/README.md

 Usage
 =====

-Run `zig build` in order to build the command line application and the static library (you can read about the options at zig build --help).
+Run `zig build` in order to build the command line application and the static library.

 You can use `binmodify` via the zig build system by running:
 ```bash